sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 set_connection_option also allows specifying an integer value which, if zero, is equivalent to specifying the empty list, and otherwise is taken to be the list of all available intrinsic commands (the default setting).

-Thus, one way to make the verbname ‘PREFIX’ available as an ordinary command is as follows:
+Thus, one way to make the verbname `PREFIX` available as an ordinary command is as follows:

 ```
 set_connection_option(